p0as/water.sorter/README.md

 Feel free to shape this however you want or add more automacy to it since its manual for now

 The search function used is a **BFS (Breadth-First Search)** so with too many prompts/bottles it may take more than a minute to go through all uninformed routes
-You can add a heuristic approach to fixing this but i was too lazy to implement it{
+You can add a heuristic approach to fixing this but i was too lazy to implement it

 # Functionality
 Pygame based water sort puzzle solver, it transforms the pygame inputs into a key (special code) that can be decoded by the algorithm, heres how to use it: